cryptot3ddybear/cryptot3ddybear.github.io/content/posts/scam-explained-bsc-stealthy-lp-block.md

         From PancakeSwap Some Token Liquidity Pool
                to <buyer wallet address> (some number of SomeToken)

-However, in details after a quick googling in the Logs tab in BscScan there are more specific actions which are titled `Transaction Reciept Event Logs` and in short it lists the following 5
+In the **Logs** tab in BscScan there is even more details regarding the transcation and `Transaction Receipt Event Logs` lists all events emitted by executed contracts' functions.
-events:
+In short it lists the following 5 events:

     1. Deposit BNB from buyer's wallet to PancakeSwap Router
     2. Transfer deposited BNB from PancakeSwap Router to PancakeSwap Liquidity Pool for SomeToken